xamarin/Xamarin.Social/component/GettingStarted.md

 }
 ```

 ## Services

-Xamarin.Social comes with a variety of services that you can use to share items.
-Each service requires a certain number of parameters to be filled in by you:
+Xamarin.Social comes with a variety of services that you can use to
+share items, and can be created with the following credentials:

 * [App.net](https://alpha.app.net/developer/apps/) `new AppDotNetService { ClientId }`
 * [Facebook](http://developers.facebook.com) `new FacebookService { ClientId }`